PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

             Computing the Fisher-Vector Product
             ^^^
-            TRPO approximately compute the search direction by solving the equation :math:`Hx=g`, where :math:`H` is the Fisher information matrix, i.e., the quadratic approximation to the KL divergence constraint :math:`\bar{D}_{\mathrm{KL}}\left(\theta_{\text {old }}, \theta\right) \approx \frac{1}{2}\left(\theta-\theta_{\text {old }}\right)^T H\left(\theta-\theta_{\text {old }}\right)`, where :math:`H_{i j}=\frac{\partial}{\partial \theta_i} \frac{\partial}{\partial \theta_j} \bar{D}_{\mathrm{KL}}\left(\theta_{\text {old }}, \theta\right)` (according to the definition of matrix :math:`H`).
+            TRPO approximately computes the search direction by solving the equation :math:`Hx=g`, where :math:`H` is the Fisher information matrix, i.e., the quadratic approximation to the KL divergence constraint :math:`\bar{D}_{\mathrm{KL}}\left(\theta_{\text {old }}, \theta\right) \approx \frac{1}{2}\left(\theta-\theta_{\text {old }}\right)^T H\left(\theta-\theta_{\text {old }}\right)`, where :math:`H_{i j}=\frac{\partial}{\partial \theta_i} \frac{\partial}{\partial \theta_j} \bar{D}_{\mathrm{KL}}\left(\theta_{\text {old }}, \theta\right)` (according to the definition of matrix :math:`H`).
-            It is very difficult to calculate the entire :math:`H` or :math:`H^{-1}` directly, so TRPO use conjugate gradient algorithm to approximately solve the equation :math:`Hx=g` without forming this full matrix.
+            It is very difficult to calculate the entire :math:`H` or :math:`H^{-1}` directly, so TRPO uses conjugate gradient algorithm to approximately solve the equation :math:`Hx=g` without forming this full matrix.
             +++
             The implementation of :bdg-success-line:`Computing the Fisher-Vector Product` can be seen in the :bdg-success:`Code with OmniSafe`, click on this :bdg-success-line:`card` to jump to view.